 To use the Connection Mode method, change the SmartDesign to connection mode by clicking the Connection Mode on the SmartDesign toolbar, as shown in Figure 23.
-The cursor will change from the normal arrow shape to the connection mode icon shape.
-To make a connection in this mode, click the first pin and drag-drop to the second pin that you want to connect.
+The cursor will change from the

 Figure 23.
 Enabling the Connection Mode Option

 The second method to connect is, by selecting the pins to be connected together, right-click and select Connect.